 Estimates are an approximation based on well-defined data and established ground rules.
 They are usually sent to a client for approval before the start of actual work so they have an idea about how much the project will cost them and what the stages of the project are.

 An expense is an additional cost on top of your established work.
 Typical expenses can be customized and include travel, hotel, meetings, lunch, merchandise, and external help.
 An expense can be attached to an invoice as long as they are issued in the same currency.

 To use this project management tool, you can choose from three different subscription packages:

 If you’re a freelancer, you can use Paymo for free.
-You’ll be able to create Kanban boards and to do lists, track your time, share files, and issue up to three invoices for your clients.
-Tracking billable hours can help you get paid more, while managing your existing projects to ensures that you’ve got everything under control.
+You’ll be able to create Kanban boards and to-do lists, track your time, share files, and issue up to three invoices for your clients.
+Tracking billable hours can help you get paid more while managing your existing projects to ensure that you’ve got everything under control.
 The free version lets you use the mobile apps as well as store 1GB worth of data.

 Larger teams can use the Business plan ($18.95/user/month) to get a full-featured project management solution and plan their project portfolio in detail while getting professional help whenever the team needs it.

 Tip: Paymo supports anyone who is committed to doing good for society, be they organizations or individuals.
 Nonprofit organizations are eligible for a 50% discount.
 They also support schools, colleges, and universities around the world by offering Paymo free subscriptions for 1 year without any feature limitations.
 Check their nonprofit page to see if you’re eligible.